New Treatment for Alopecia?

-Skalp® Micro Pigmentation offers a great service for people struggling with hair loss or who just want to join the bald fashion trend and look their very best.
+Scalp Micro Pigmentation is a great option for people struggling with hair loss or who just want to join the bald fashion trend and look their very best.
 Trained practitioners apply pigments to the scalp so it appears as if you have a full head of hair – but cut fashionably short.
-We are going global fast and have recently opened a clinic in New York US.

 Skalp® have clinics around the world.
 We have clinics in New York, Los Angeles, London, Manchester, Edinburgh, Dublin, Marbella, Milan and Amsterdam.